Disability abuse: Sexual abuse

+Institutional abuse

+Institutional abuse overwhelmingly impacts disabled people, as intellectually disabled people and physically disabled people often live in institutional settings.
+Hospitals and care homes can both be settings where abuse occurs.
+Severe disability is a factor that increases the likelihood of elder abuse and neglect in nursing homes in Portugal.

 Impacts of abuse

-There was one study done that shows 60 percent of the children with disabilities come forth about being bullied regularly, versus 25 percent of the students who are being bullied with no disabilities.
+There was one study done that shows 60 percent of disabled children come forth about being bullied regularly, versus 25 percent of the students who are being bullied that are not disabled.
 This can also affect their learning and school and education.
 Their grades are more at risk in dropping, they have a more difficult time concentrating, and there is no interest in school and the learning material.
 All of this can lead to the child dropping out of school.

 Current policies and research

-There are policies such as Article 16 of the United Nations Convention on the Rights of Persons With Disabilities which calls for appropriate measures needed to protect all persons with disabilities in all locations, from all forms of abuse.
+There are policies such as Article 16 of the United Nations Convention on the Rights of Persons With Disabilities which calls for appropriate measures needed to protect all disabled people in all locations, from all forms of abuse.
 WHO made a statement emphasizing poor public health surveillance of child maltreatment across the world which has been conveyed through examples such as the Adverse Childhood Experience questionnaire which has been used to gain better understanding of the prevalence of abuse occurring worldwide, but comparisons can be challenging due to differing policies between regions.

 Additional policies like the United States Child Abuse Prevention and Treatment Act passed in 1974 and reauthorized in 2019 created a state-based child abuse reporting and response system that requires professionals to be legally mandated to make a government report if a child alludes to the possibility of abuse or neglect to see if an investigation is needed.